 Form large meatballs, about ⅓ cup in size, and place in a 9×13 baking dish.
 You should have about 12-15 meatballs.

-In another bowl mix together 1 can tomato soup, ½ cup white vinegar, 1 cup brown sugar, and 1 tsp dry mustard.
+In another bowl mix together 1 can tomato soup, ½ cup white vinegar, 1 cup brown sugar, and 1 teaspoon dry mustard.
 Whisk it all together and then pour the sauce over the meatballs.

 Place in the oven at 350 degrees for 1 hour, basting the top of the meatballs with the sauce once or twice during cooking.